 Millions of adults in the United States have a disability that renders them unable to perform basic tasks, such as working.
-Furthermore, the U.S. Census reported that in 2010 about 2.8 million school-aged children had a disability.
-While Social Security Disability Insurance (SSDI) is in place for those who are “insured” by virtue of paying into the Social Security account throughout their working years, others — including children — don’t qualify for SSDI.
+While Social Security Disability Insurance (SSDI) is in place for those who are “insured” by virtue of paying into the Social Security account throughout their working years, others don’t qualify for SSDI.

 However, Supplemental Security Income (SSI) is intended for children and adults who have a qualifying disability, or those over the age of 65, who have limited income and resources.
-If you think that you or your child may qualify for SSI, here’s what you need to know to apply.
+If you think that you or your child may qualify for SSI, here’s what you need to know to apply for SSI.

 Those who can apply for SSI are adults with a disability, children with a disability, anyone who is blind, and adults aged 65 and older.
 In addition to meeting the disability and/or age requirements, a person also must have limited resources and income.
-In order to qualify, in 2014 you cannot have more than $2,000 in resources as an individual or $3,000 as a couple.
-Your home is not counted as a resource.
-Your income must be less than $721 for individuals and $1,082 for couples.
+We discuss the income and asset limitations more thoroughly in our article about hiring an SSI lawyer.

-Additionally, in order to qualify for SSI benefits, you must be a citizen or U.S. national, be living within the United States and not be confined to an institution.
+Additionally, in order to qualify for SSI benefits, you must be a citizen or U.S. national, be living within the United States and not be confined to an institution such as a prison.
 Furthermore, your disability or blindness must meet the criteria set forth by the Social Security Administration.

 Unlike the application for SSDI, an SSI application cannot be filed online.
-As such, you will have to file the application at your local Social Security office.
+As such, we help you prepare a paper application when necessary.
 When you file your application, you’ll need the following documents.

 - Social Security number and card.